spider-123-eng/Gobblin-Work/README.md

 	cd /opt/gobblin/gobblin-dist/
 	and run the command    bin/gobblin-standalone.sh start

-* Absorb the OutPut in HDFS :
+* Observe the OutPut in HDFS :
 	hadoop fs -ls /opt/gobblin/output

  * To store the output in Local :